eligrey/l10n.js/README.md

 =======

-l10n.js is a JavaScript library that enables localization through the native JavaScript string methods intended for it, gracefully degrading if the library is not present.
+l10n.js is a JavaScript library that enables localization through the native JavaScript method intended for it, gracefully degrading if the library is not present.
 As it gracefully degrades, you can make Ajax applications, JavaScript libraries, etc. that can be localized but not require l10n.js to function.
 There is already a placeholder method for all API calls as specified in the ECMAScript specification and is present in all